urbit/UIPs/UIPS/UIP-userperms.md

 Clay MUST support granting and revoking permissions through a `%seal` task and requesting permissions through a `%pine` task.
 To support userspace reactivity (and gall's syncing), clay MUST expose a kernel-style subscription endpoint for notifications about permission requests and updates through a `%ward` task, and closing of that subscription through a `%wink` task.
 Agents that want to use this MUST be granted the corresponding permission.

 The type that describes a permission MUST allow for "scoping" if possible.
-That is to say, for example, a permission for a resource at a path must apply to resources at _and below_ the given path. xx example of (unit resource-id)
+That is to say, for example, a permission to read resources from a path namespace must be able to specify a path at _and below_ which read permission is to be granted.
+Or, a permission for interacting with a named resource must optionally specify the name of the resource, such that it allows access to either a specific resource, or all possible resources.

+Where possible, the permission type MUST distinguish between local-only and over-the-network permissions.
+Local-only permissions MUST be "scopeable" by agent and/or mark.
+Network permissions MUST NOT be scopeable at all.

-xx concrete type description once gall api settles xx include difference between local vs remote vs both comms
+xx concrete type description once gall api settles

-xx (request) notification type/api. should we differentiate between runtime-requested (optional) and update-requested (required)?
+Clay MUST track permission requests in a way that distinguishes between runtime-requested optional permissions and install- or commit-blocking required permissions.
+Requested optional permissions MUST be remembered as such even after they have been granted.

 ### Permissions and Desk Lifecycles

 A desk MUST be granted its required permissions before being set to live.
 (That is, before clay signals to gall that the agents on that desk should run.)
 Once live, a desk's required permissions MUST NOT be able to be revoked.
 To do so, the desk must first be suspended.
 A commit to a live desk MUST fail to apply if doing so would add required permissions that have not yet been granted.

-xx this failure MUST register the to-be-required permissions as requested-for-upgrade and send a perm request notification
+This failure (or anticipation of it) MUST register the to-be-required permissions as requested-for-upgrade and send the corresponding permission request notification.

 Desks that are installed as part of the boot sequence MUST have all their required permissions granted automatically.

 Desks that are installed at the time of the upgrade which introduces userspace permissions MUST have all their required permissions granted automatically.

-xx possibility to mark desk as "trusted", auto-granting all perms requests?

 ### Permission Type Upgrades